camunda/docker-camunda-bpm-platform/README.md

 This camunda BPM community project provides docker images of the latest camunda BPM platform releases.
 The images can be used to demonstrate and test the camunda BPM platform or can be extended with own process applications.
-It is planed to provide images for every upcoming release, which includes alpha releases.
+It is planed to provide images on the official [docker registry][] for every upcoming release, which includes alpha releases.

 ## Get started